kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

        }
    }

-The push-loop then again repeats with the process with the right child (of the just-visited node): it and its non-null left-most children are pushed onto the stack.
+The push-loop then again repeats the process with the right child (of the just-visited node).
+It and its non-null left-most children are pushed onto the stack.
 Pushing nodes in the order just described--first the root and its left-most children, then after popping and visiting a node, pusing its right child followed by its left-most children--exactly mimics the recursive algorithm.
-We now add the main while loop.
+We now add the outer while loop condition.

 .. code-block:: cpp